WaterGenie35/fullstack-sandbox/readme.md

 ### PostgreSQL

-- The `pg` driver is only for drizzle studio
+- The `pg` driver dependency is only for drizzle studio

 ### WSL